Internal Outputs⚓︎

 # First parameter is the state mask, and defines which

-# outputs to control, Second parameter is the channel mask
+# outputs to activate, Second parameter is the channel mask

-# that defines which of those outputs get activated,
+# that defines the range of outputs to evaluate.
+Outputs

 # Third is the duration in milliseconds